Ingest Logs from Elasticsearch Filebeat - Administrator Guide - Cortex XDR - Cortex - Security Operations

 1. Select SettingsConfigurationsData CollectionCustom Collectors.

-2. In the Filebeat configuration, click Add Instance.
+2. In the Filebeat configuration, click Add Instance to begin a new configuration.

 3. Specify a descriptive Name for your Filebeat log collection configuration.